18F/site-scanning/docs/DevOps.md

 ### cf commandline tools

 You can stream the logs directly once authenticated to cloud.gov and in the proper org/space by saying `cf logs scanner-ui`.
-As you do things, you will see log messages streaming by.
+As you do things on the site, you will see log messages streaming by.

 ### cloud.gov Kibana